 We are certified to work with rural communities and families in Alaska to package United States Department of Agriculture (USDA) 502 Direct Mortgage Loans.
 Our affordable credit counseling service helps clients work toward being eligible for the mortgage loan they need to build or buy their home.

-Our Home Improvement programs enhance the efficiency and accessibility of homes for low-income Alaskans statewide.
+Our Home Improvement programs enhance the efficiency and accessibility of homes for Alaskans with low-incomes statewide.
 Prioritizing health and safety, we implement Weatherization, Home Modifications and Upgrades, Mobile Home Repair, and Senior Access.

 Serving as a licensed General Contractor, we coordinate our Home Improvement programs to offset costs and ensure each client’s home receives the modifications and repairs necessary to improve the residents’ quality of life.